bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

   additional fees can be significant.
-- Services that are very frequent spenders and broadcast transactions to the blockchain every block can chain together spends and use CPFP without any additional overhead (the transaction in a block pays for itself and the prior transaction).
+- Services that are very frequent spenders and broadcast transactions to the blockchain every block can chain together spends and use CPFP without any additional overhead.
+If a transaction has not been confirmed by the time they need to broadcast their next transaction, they can use the change output from the first transaction in the second, and attach enough fee to bump the feerate across the entire package.
 - Services that use
   [payment batching](https://en.bitcoin.it/wiki/Techniques_to_reduce_transaction_fees#Payment_batching)
   effectively can bump many payments with a single RBF or CPFP.